NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- NC State and its opponents have scored at least 51 points -- this matchup's over/under -- just two times this year.
+- NC State and its opponents have combined for 51.5 points only two times this year.

-- Boston College and its opponents have combined to score more than 51 points in two games this season.
+- Boston College has combined with its opponents to score more than 51.5 points in two games this season.

-- The combined points per game average of the two teams, 67.8, is 16.8 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 67.8, is 16.3 points more than Saturday's over/under.

-- Wolf Pack games this season feature an average total of 52.8 points, a number 1.8 points higher than Saturday's over/under.
+- The Wolf Pack and their opponents have scored an average of 52.8 points per game in 2021, 1.3 more than Saturday's total.

-- The 54.1 PPG average total in Eagles games this season is 3.1 points more than this game's over/under.
+- The 51.5-point over/under for this game is 2.6 points below the 54.1 points per game average total in Eagles games this season.

 NC State Stats and Trends

-- This season, the Wolf Pack have two against the spread wins in three games as a favorite of 2 points or more.
+- The Wolf Pack have covered the spread twice this season when favored by 3 points or more (in three chances).

-- NC State's games this year have gone over the total in three out of five opportunities (60%).
+- NC State's games this year have hit the over three times in five opportunities (60%).

-- NC State is 3-1 against the spread and 4-0 overall in games when it records more than 16.8 points.
+- NC State is 3-1 against the spread and 4-0 overall in games when it puts up more than 16.8 points.

 - In games that NC State amasses over 318.4 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Wolf Pack have turned the ball over six times this season, one fewer than the Eagles have forced (7).
+- The Wolf Pack have six giveaways this season, while the Eagles have seven takeaways .

 - Find the latest spread and moneyline odds for NC State at SISportsbook.